schoeberl/risc-v-lab/README.md

 ## Given Tests - II

-  - The test programs exit via the `ecall` instruction
+  - The test programs exit via the unix exit system call (exit code 93 in `a7`) using the `ecall` instruction
+  - The exit code can be found in the `a0` register
+  - A `0` exit code means that the test finished successfully
+  - A non-zero exit code means the test failed
   - `simple` and `riscv-tests` tests come with a `.res` file containing a dump of the register file after the program has finished

 ### Building the Tests